 Visitors: asking for identificationMust we ask visitors for photo ID?
 You don't have see photo ID for visitors, but it's good practice to do so.
 We outline guidance from LAs on identifying visitors.
 You will also find examples of visitor procedures from schools.

 DBS checks: contractorsUpdatedRead our summary of when contractors need a DBS check and whether you're responsible for carrying it out.

 DBS checks: renewalsDBS checks don't routinely need to be renewed.
 Read this article to find out when you should ask staff and volunteers to have a new check.

-DBS checks: who needs one?Use our downloadable summary to find out who needs a DBS check.
-You'll also learn about checks for staff working with 'vulnerable' pupils aged 18 or over, and whether new staff can start work before their DBS certificate comes through.
+DBS checks: who needs one?Get a summary of who needs a DBS check, and what type they need.
+Find out about checks for staff working with 'vulnerable' pupils aged 18 or over, and whether new staff can start work before their DBS certificate comes through.

 DBS checks: work experience providersThe requirements for carrying out DBS checks on individuals supervising work experience depend on whether pupils are over or under 16.
 Read our summary to get to grips with these requirements.

 Regulated activity in schoolsSchools must ensure that individuals in regulated activity are not barred from working with children by carrying out a barred list check through the DBS.
 Read about what counts as regulated activity in a school, and what the exceptions are.